nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Items in square brackets are optional (zero or one instance).<br>
   e.g `q/QUESTION [c/CATEGORY]` can be used as `q/What is my name?` or as `q/What is my name? c/topic 1`
-  * Note: Multiple instances of the same prefix will not throw an error.
+  * Multiple instances of the same prefix will not throw an error.
   However, the app will only read the last instance in the input.
   * e.g `add q/Are apples red? a/Yes c/fruit c/test` will add a flashcard belonging to "test" category

 * Items in square brackets with trailing ellipsis are optional (zero, one or multiple instances).<br>
   e.g. `q/QUESTION [t/TAG]...` can be used as `q/What is my name?`, `q/What is my name? t/topic1` or
   `q/What is my name? t/topic1 t/fun`
-  * Note: Multiple instances of the tag prefix is accepted, and the app will read every instance in the input.
+  * Multiple instances of the tag prefix is accepted, and the app will read every instance in the input.

 * Parameters can be in any order.<br>